giwdulttam/giwdulttamblog.github.io/_posts/2023-12-22-von-Neumann-Algebras-and-Group-von-Neumann-Algebras.md

 A simple example of a von Neumann algebra is the following: let $\mathcal{H} = \mathbb{C^d}$ be finite dimensional and $\mathcal{B}(\mathcal{H})$ be the $d \times d$ matrices over $\mathbb{C}$.

 Another example of a von Neumann algebras appears in measures spaces.
 Let $(X, \Sigma, \mu)$ be a $\sigma-$finite measure space (that is a measure space that has a countable decomposition into measureable sets of finite measure) with $\mathcal{H} = L^2(X, \mu)$, for each $f \in L^{\infty}(X, \mu)$ identify it with the following bounded operator on $\mathcal{H}$: $ m_f \zeta : = f \zeta$ for all $\zeta \in \mathcal{H}$.

+# Group von Neumann Algebras

+Now, having introduced von Neumann algebras and given a few basic examples, we will now discuss group von Neumann algebras which can be thought of as the von Neumann algebra of operators on a Hilbert space that is constructed from a group $G$ and are important tools in representation theory.
+L